ChristianQueinnec/CodeGradXenroll/README.md

-# CodeGradX enrollment API
+# CodeGradX enrolment API

-This document describes the enrollment process.
-The server that handles the enrollment process is an `x.paracamplus.com` server or its redunded clones.
+This document describes the enrolment process.
+The server that handles the enrolment process is an `x.paracamplus.com` server or its redunded clones.
 The API uses a REST style, responses are JSON record describing a user.
 X servers are reachable in https only.

 ## Enrolment process

-To be enrolled, a user must first ask for enrolment with an email.
-A mail is sent so the user may confirm its email after clicking on the temporary link contained in the mail.
-The third and last step is to sign the User Agreement then the user receives a cookie that makes available the various sites offering exercises.
+To be enrolled, a user must first provide an email and ask for enrolment.
+A mail is then sent so the user can confirm its email after clicking on the temporary link contained in the mail.
+The third and last step is to sign the User Agreement after that the user receives a cookie that makes available the various sites offering exercises.

 ## User description record